zedlopez/ifm/Examples/Mimicry.md

 ```

-One complication is that "asking someone to try doing something", which describes commands such as ``fred``, GO ``south``, cannot be made into a kind of action.
+One complication is that "asking someone to try doing something", which describes commands such as ``fred, go south``, cannot be made into a kind of action.
 This requires its own rule: